 See all detailed price lists ici.

 Afterwards it is not necessary to go through them for accommodation!
-For our part, we preferred to opt for an airbnb not far from the school and it was nice too! (our choice was motivated by the fact that we had to work and therefore we didn’t necessarily want to be with family or roommates, but on the other hand it’s also a little more expensive… To rent an airbnb you’ll have to count approximately 30-50€ per day for the rental of a whole place in this area).
+For our part, we preferred to opt for an apartment not far from the school and it was nice too! (our choice was motivated by the fact that we had to work and therefore we didn’t necessarily want to be with family or roommates, but on the other hand it’s also a little more expensive… To rent an apartment you’ll have to count approximately 30-50€ per day for the rental of a whole place in this area).

 Regarding flights, the best thing to do is to take a look at Skyscanner in order to find the best fare from home, but by doing it a little in advance it is quite possible to find flights at less than 100€ per round trip to Tenerife if you come from Europe.